berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _Mr.
 Guthrie:_ Here’s something on that, also from her diary.
 I quote:

-> _What about_ k’uhulajaw_?_Aj-aw_, person who shouts._ K’uh-ul_, in a _k’uh_ way.
-Los academicos always refer to _k’uh_ as ‘god,’ but even the Popol Vuh tells us otherwise.
-The Hero Twins take their place as _k’uh_ after they’ve learned to nourish their family with food and shelter, after they’ve learned to vanquish their enemies, and after they’ve learned to heal themselves and their father. _K’uh_ is just an agency in nature, in the cosmos, that has the capacity to heal, to nourish and to poison.
-If it has those three capacities, it is_ k’uh_.
-Then _k’uho’ob_ have agency at all scales—from human to animal to plant to even the Earth itself, and a _k’uhulajaw_ would be charged with representing his or her human community as _k’uh_ relative to the other _k’uho’ob_ as a negotiator.
-And the _k’uhulajaw_ communicated with these other _k’uho’ob_ through ur-rationalities.
+> _What about_ k’uhulajaw?
+Aj-aw, _person who shouts._ K’uh-ul, _in a_ k’uh _way.
+Los academicos always refer to_ k’uh _as ‘god,’ but even the Popol Vuh tells us otherwise.
+The Hero Twins take their place as_ k’uh _after they’ve learned to nourish their family with food and shelter, after they’ve learned to vanquish their enemies, and after they’ve learned to heal themselves and their father._ K’uh _is just an agency in nature, in the cosmos, that has the capacity to heal, to nourish and to poison.
+If it has those three capacities, it is_ k’uh. _Then_ k’uho’ob _have agency at all scales—from human to animal to plant to even the Earth itself, and a_ k’uhulajaw _would be charged with representing his or her human community as_ k’uh _relative to the other_ k’uho’ob _as a negotiator.
+And the_ k’uhulajaw _communicated with these other_ k’uho’ob _through ur-rationalities.
 The other entities out there—animal, plant or whatever—they already use ur-rationalities among themselves and across species.
-The _k’uhulajaw_ had to learn how to engage them and then include them in the politics of her or his city.   _
+The_ k’uhulajaw _had to learn how to engage them and then include them in the politics of her or his city._

-> _This makes me think of our trip to Copan _[that’s in Honduras] _last summer.
+> _This makes me think of our trip to Copan_ [that’s in Honduras] _last summer.
 Such a beautiful site, and so much has been archaeologically restored.
-Walking through the Great Plaza, seeing _Waxaklajun Ub’aah K’awiil_, the thirteenth_ k’uhulajaw_ of Copan, on those stelae, carved in the full round, larger than life.
+Walking through the Great Plaza, seeing_ Waxaklajun Ub’aah K’awiil, _the thirteenth_ k’uhulajaw _of Copan, on those stelae, carved in the full round, larger than life.
 It makes me wonder, do they show him interacting ur-rationally with nature and with his ancestors?
 Maybe all of these stone images of him don’t reflect an inflated ego.
 Maybe he just intended them to show everyone the work that he was required to do?_

 > _Local environments are just as important as human needs for indigenous leadership._